Barbara Hendricks (politician): Early life and career

 In 1980 she was awarded a doctorate based on a thesis entitled Die Entwicklung der Margarineindustrie am unteren Niederrhein [The development of the margarine industry on the lower Rhine].

-She was then press secretary of the minister of finance of the state of North Rhine-Westfalia until 1990.
-In 1991 she was appointed Permanent Secretary at the Ministry of the Environment, Spatial Planning and Agriculture of the State of North Rhine-Westfalia.
+She was then press secretary of the minister of finance of the state of North Rhine-Westphalia until 1990.
+In 1991 she was appointed Permanent Secretary at the Ministry of the Environment, Spatial Planning and Agriculture of the State of North Rhine-Westphalia.